Michaelkenber/PlannerApp/PROCESS.md

 ## 25 juni
 The calendar now adds travel time for each activity.
 I have also tried making an optimisation function, but it crashes the program as of now.
 The user now has to add a starting point for each day and is able to change this if he chooses.
 Furthermore, i have tidied up my repository and have put my app in its own folder.

+## 26 juni
+Today i focussed on some bugs the calendar had and fixed most of them.
+I also started with commenting each function in the code, i know i should learn to do this while coding and not after, but up till now i have always prioritised the code above the commenting.
+I tried to save my dictionary in userdefaults, but this didn't work because it is not a NSObject.
+After a lot of internet searching, i have sadly not managed to fix the problem.
+I am hoping that tommorow i can solve the problem with the help of one of the TA's.